-The annual Roosevelt Home Tour gives guests the unique opportunity to tour turn-of-the-century historic homes.
-The Roosevelt Action Association (RAA), hosts a family- friendly and informative self-guided tour where guests can explore turn-of-the-century architecture and stroll the finest early streetscape in the city.
-Roosevelt’s tree-lined streets, sidewalks, historic street lights and expansive yards
+The Roosevelt Action Association hosts an informative self-guided tour where guests can explore turn-of-the-century architecture and stroll the finest early streetscape in the city.
+Roosevelt’s tree-lined streets, sidewalks, historic street lights and expansive yards are a destination year round.

 As one of the first streetcar suburbs, the neighborhoods in Roosevelt were home to the most prominent early Phoenicians and active city promoters.
 Politicians , engineers, developers, and physicians made their home in Roosevelt.
 While the neighborhood has fine examples of many architecture styles- Tudor, Period Revival and Southwest Vernacular – the classic form is the bungalow, found in countless designs and variations.
 Although they appear modest today, the homes were high-end for the time with upgraded details such as raised porches, decorative windows, deep overhangs and architectural elements that are unique to each home.

 The 1925 Gold Spot Market (which now houses Pita Jungle and Lola Coffee) was the first supermarket built to serve a neighborhood, and helped spur the development of an elite apartment district along West Roosevelt St between 3rd and 5th Avenues.
-Most of these gracious brownstones and walk-up buildings remain; some as offices, and some as rentals.
+Most of these gracious brownstones and walk-up buildings remain; some are offices, and others residential.

-Access to Roosevelt Neighborhood is fantastic, once you understand the lay of the land.
-Margaret T. Hance Park sits on top of the I-10 tunnel- 7th Ave exit from i-10 are the easiest.
+Access to Roosevelt Neighborhood is easy, once you understand the lay of the land.
+Margaret T. Hance Park sits on top of the I-10 tunnel- the 7th Ave exit from I-10 is the most direct freeway access.

 LIGHT RAIL AND BICYCLING IS ALWAYS ENCOURAGED.
-There is fantastic public transit in the area.
+There is outstanding public transit in the area.
 Third and 5th Avenues have dedicated bike lanes, and there will be secure bike parking.
+Several GRID bike stations are adjacent to the neighborhood.

 There are 3 light rail stops on Central, bordering the east side of the neighborhood, and numerous bus routes pass the major streets.
 Visit Valley Metro for details.